-The adrenal glands are two, triangle-shaped endocrine glands.
+The adrenal glands are 2, triangle-shaped endocrine glands.
 One sits on top of each kidney.
 They form part of the body’s hormonal system.
 They produce several hormones that are involved in controlling your blood pressure, metabolism and your body’s response to stress.

 What hormones do the adrenal glands make?